Iteatime/tempo-api/README.md

 If you can read this, then everything is working fine.

-In order to test the application, you can navigate to [http://localhost:4000/](http://localhost:4000/), which should return the following message: `Tempo API is up and running!`.
+In order to ensure the application is actually working, you can navigate to [http://localhost:4000/](http://localhost:4000/), which should return the following message: `Tempo API is up and running!`.

 You can now connect to Synchrobus Tempo and upload your GTFS file.